ArisGr/Mallocing/README.md

 - **monitor.c** : This file is used to perform allocations on DRAM and also monitor the allocation patterns during the execution of the target application.
 A background thread is used, which logs information about the allocated bytes and active allocated objects over time.

-- **functions.cpp** : This file includes the new/delete functions from C++ which are simply redirected to the custom functions of the .c file.
+- **functions.cpp** : This file includes the new/delete functions from C++, which are simply redirected to the custom functions of the .c file (e.g. custom_allocator.c).

 ## Installation
 Clone the repository: